Gabi Receives AAS LAD Early Career Award!

 Alex is Awarded NSF GRFP Fellowship

-The NSF Graduate Research Fellowhip Program (GRFP) recognizes and supports outstanding graduate students who have demonstrated the potential to be high achieving scientists and engineers, early in their careers.
+The NSF Graduate Research Fellowship Program (GRFP) recognizes and supports outstanding graduate students who have demonstrated the potential to be high achieving scientists and engineers, early in their careers.
 Congratulations, Alex!

 McGuire Group Attends K-Band Science Meeting at the Green Bank Observatory